top of page

 That context shapes every recommendation I make.

-...someone who will respect your work, and help you protect your reputation without theatrics, I’d be glad to talk.
+respect your work, and help your visibility without theatrics, I’d be glad to talk.

 bottom of page